marcgg/marcgg.github.com/_posts/2016-11-21-chiptune-sequencer-multiplayer.md

 ### Broadcasting

-An error I made in the past when building a simple real-time multiplayer HTML 5 game was passing arround too much information.
+An error I made in the past when building a simple real-time multiplayer HTML 5 game was passing around too much information.
 In this situation, any network access can be a real problem as any millisecond lost is felt in the UI.

 This time I decided to only broadcast the changes and not the whole world, making the site way more responsive but complexifying the `draw` method.
 I also made sure to clean up what was not used anymore, mostly using the very useful [EXPIRE][9] method provided by Redis.